-Homebrew PC troubleshooting 101: Here’s where to start if your PC won’t
+Here's How to Troubleshoot a DIY PC That Won't Start | Digital Trends

 Nothing happens at all

-If so, ensure the power supply is turned on by pressing down the 1 side of the toggle switch on the back.
+Remove your case’s side panel and locate that cable.
+Make sure it runs to the motherboard and is well connected.

-Okay, just checking.
-Next we’ll make sure the buttons on the case are working properly.
-A quick way to make sure that isn’t the problem is by hitting the power button on the motherboard.
-If the computer starts, double check the front panel controls.
-These are a small set of thin cables that run from the front of the case (or wherever the buttons are) into the center of the case.
-The pin location and layout will vary, but it should look like a two-wide row of pins, usually encased in a plastic outer box.
+The pin location and layout will vary by case and motherboard, but it should look like a two-wide row of pins, usually encased in a plastic outer box.

 The ends of the cables will say, for example “HDD LED” or “PWR,” and some of them have positive and negative contacts.
-Make sure these are completely seated on their corresponding pin, which is either marked next to the pins on the motherboard, or in the documentation.
+Make sure these are completely seated on their corresponding pin, which is either marked next to the pins on the motherboard, or in your motherboard’s documentation.

-Now that’s out of the way, if the system still isn’t making any sort of visible or audible effort to boot up, the options are a bit more limited.
-One of the problems could be with the power supply, but the only safe way to find out is to replace it with a properly functioning power supply, usually from a working system.
-A new power cable, or a different wall outlet, could be options as well, but are less likely culprits.
+If in doubt, pull them out and plug them back in again.

 There’s noise or lights, but nothing appears on screen